bioconvert/bioconvert/doc/tutorial.rst

 In this bed file, we can check the visual results obtained a little earlier with word processing tools that allow us to get some quick statistics like the average coverage (168) and compare to the most covered regions to identify CNVs.

+On all the samples we have identified 2 regions that are significantly more covered.